 2 years Limited

 #1 Selling Vacuum Review: The Bissel CleanView One Pass 9595

 At a purchase price range of $79-99, the Bissel CleanView One Pass is the best selling upright vacuum in America.
 After taking this for a spin through our test site, the low price is the only explanation we can find for its impressive sales.

 The power button and power cord are located near the floor, causing us to repeatedly run over the power cord, also the cord does not have a rewind function.

 The attachment hose is far too short at a stiff six feet, and the machine is unstable once the hose is in use.
 It tipped over repeatedly whenever we used the attachments.

 The unit had good suction and collected adequate amounts of hair and dust particles.
 However, the washable foam filter is very flimsy and clogs with dirt quickly.
 Once clogged, it loses suction.
 Thanks to the pet dander, in order to maintain suction, we found that we needed to wash the filter after every use.
 The poor quality of the foam indicates it will need regular replacement.
 If you decide to purchase this model based on its affordability, go ahead and get an extra foam filter.

-The debris canister was relatively easy to empty, however one of the filters is lodge inside and requires users to reach into the dirty canister to remove it.
+The debris canister was relatively easy to empty, however, one of the filters is lodged inside and requires users to reach into the dirty canister to remove it.

-- Excellent upright suction at test site (used store model may have had a clogged filter)
+- Excellent upright suction at the test site (used store model may have had a clogged filter).

 - No HEPA Filter, but does have a washable foam filter which requires frequent attention.